Ukraine national football team: 2014–present

-During ongoing conflicts with Russian, Ukraine in Euro 2016 qualifying was drawn against Spain, Slovakia, Belarus, Macedonia and Luxembourg.
+During ongoing conflicts with Russia, Ukraine in Euro 2016 qualifying was drawn against Spain, Slovakia, Belarus, Macedonia and Luxembourg.
 Despite having won all matches except those against Spain and Slovakia, Ukraine finished third.
 They defeated Slovenia in the playoff, marking their first qualification for a major tournament through the playoffs.

 Ukraine lost all three games at Euro 2016 without scoring a goal.

 Following the Euro 2016, Fomenko was replaced with Andriy Shevchenko as head coach (who was his assistant during the Euro finals).
 Seeded in the UEFA Group I, Ukraine started with a home draw to Iceland in 2018 World Cup qualifying and an away draw to Turkey but lost to Croatia failing to qualify for the playoffs for the first time since UEFA Euro 2004.

 In the inaugural UEFA Nations League, Ukraine was drawn with the Czech Republic and Slovakia in League B. They beat the Czech Republic 2–1 away and Slovakia 1–0 at home, before earning a promotion to League A with a 1–0 home win to the Czech Republic.